 Today's hair sprays are very different from that original lacquer and some contain a range of ingredients from conditioners to washable dyes to add a hint of color to your hair.
 The delivery methods have changed as well to reduce environmental effects to the ozone layer.

 But every time you spray a hair product, there's a chance it will land on your clothes, your carpet or even upholstery.
 Of course, the best idea is to prevent stains by using the hairspray before dressing, using washable bath rugs and avoiding upholstered furniture.

 Most hair spray formulas today contain alcohol, sticky polymers or gums and often oils to condition hair that can leave both an oily and waxy stain on fabrics.

 As soon as you notice a basic hair spray stain, start by treating the oily/waxy component of the stain with a solvent-based stain remover.
 If you don't have a stain remover, apply a heavy duty liquid detergent like Tide or Persil (these are leading high-performance brands that contain the necessary enzymes to break apart the oily component) directly to the stain and work it in by gently rubbing the fabric together with your fingers or use an old soft toothbrush.
-Let the stain remover work for fifteen minutes and rinse the area with hot water.
+Let the stain remover work for 15 minutes and rinse the area with hot water.